lowrycito/handbook/pages/study-manual-general-handbook.md

         * 27.4.1.
 Issuing a Recommend for Sealing Living Children to ParentsThe temple is the house of the Lord.
 It points us to our Savior, Jesus Christ.
 In temples, we participate in sacred ordinances and make covenants with Heavenly Father that bind us to Him and to our Savior.
 These covenants and ordinances prepare us to return to Heavenly Father’s presence and to be sealed together as families for eternity.
         * 27.4.2.
 Contacting the TempleThe temple is the house of the Lord.
 It points us to our Savior, Jesus Christ.
 In temples, we participate in sacred ordinances and make covenants with Heavenly Father that bind us to Him and to our Savior.
 These covenants and ordinances prepare us to return to Heavenly Father’s presence and to be sealed together as families for eternity.
         * 27.4.3.
 Child CareThe temple is the house of the Lord.
 It points us to our Savior, Jesus Christ.
 In temples, we participate in sacred ordinances and make covenants with Heavenly Father that bind us to Him and to our Savior.
 These covenants and ordinances prepare us to return to Heavenly Father’s presence and to be sealed together as families for eternity.
         * 27.4.4.
+Who Performs a Sealing of Living Children to ParentsThe temple is the house of the Lord.
+It points us to our Savior, Jesus Christ.
+In temples, we participate in sacred ordinances and make covenants with Heavenly Father that bind us to Him and to our Savior.
+These covenants and ordinances prepare us to return to Heavenly Father’s presence and to be sealed together as families for eternity.
+        * 27.4.5.
 Who May Attend a Sealing of Living Children to ParentsThe temple is the house of the Lord.
 It points us to our Savior, Jesus Christ.
 In temples, we participate in sacred ordinances and make covenants with Heavenly Father that bind us to Him and to our Savior.
 These covenants and ordinances prepare us to return to Heavenly Father’s presence and to be sealed together as families for eternity.
     * 28\.
 Temple Ordinances for the Deceased

       * 28.0.
 IntroductionStake presidents and bishops teach members the doctrinal basis of temple work and ensure that members understand waiting periods and other policies related to temple work.